BLCM/BLCMods/Borderlands 2 mods/55tumbl/Elemental Banshee Maya/README.md

 Thanks to Apocalyptech for his BPD graph generator, this thing is so damn useful.

 # Change log

+[2018-10-29] v1.4:
+* Fixed a bug that deactivated Nephilim when riding a vehicle (for real this time, hopefully);
+* Fixed a visual issue with Siren Song stacks flickering when in a vehicle.

 [2018-10-08] v1.3:
 * Phaselock now stays active for 5 seconds after hitting an immune target (and activates thus Shriek, Elated, and Pins and Needles);
 * Direct damage of Phaselock vs. immune target is slightly decreased to compensate;